Darn Good Sourdough Discard Coffee Cake Recipe

 Instructions

-- Whisk the flour, baking powder, and salt together in a large bowl.
-Set aside.
-In a stand mixer fitted with a paddle attachment or another large mixing bowl, cream together softened butter and sugar until light and fluffy, about 2 minutes.
+- In the bowl of a stand mixer fitted with a paddle attachment or a large mixing bowl with an electric mixer, cream together softened butter and sugar until light and fluffy, about 2 minutes.

 - Scrape down the sides and up the bottom of the bowl with a silicone spatula as needed.
-Add the eggs, sourdough discard, and vanilla, and beat on medium-high speed until combined.
+Add the eggs, sourdough discard, and vanilla, beating on medium-high speed until combined.

-- Gradually add the flour mixture to the wet ingredients, beating on low speed until just combined.
-Gently fold in the sour cream until just combined, being careful not to overmix.
-Set aside while you prepare the streusel topping.
+- Turn the mixer down to low, and begin gradually adding in the dry ingredients to the wet ingredients.
+Continuing beating on low speed until everything is combined.
+Once combined, turn the mixer off and gently fold in the sour cream until just combined, being careful not to overmix.

 - In a small bowl, combine brown sugar, chopped pecans, and cinnamon.
-Stir gently.
+Stir gently and set aside.

 - Bake in preheated oven for 50-55 minutes or until golden brown and a knife inserted in the middle comes out clean.

-- Allow the cake to cool slightly in the pan before turning out onto a cooling rack to cool completely.
-Once cooled, top with the vanilla icing.
+- Allow the cake to cool only slightly in the pan (around 10 minutes) before turning out onto a serving dish to cool completely.

-- Make the vanilla icing: In a small bowl, combine 1 cup of powdered sugar, 2 tbsp milk or cream, and a small splash of vanilla extract.
+- Make the vanilla icing: Once the cake has cooled completely, begin making the icing.
+In a small bowl, combine 1 cup of powdered sugar, 2 tbsp milk or cream, and a small splash of vanilla extract.

 - Using a whisk, whisk together until smooth.
 The icing should be thick but pourable.